crdx/lightning/README.md

 # Lightning Web Framework

-A web framework written in ruby.
+A web framework written in Ruby.

 ## Installation